hughperkins/coriander/doc/installation.md

 # Installation

-To use CUDA-on-CL, you need to build from source:
+To use CUDA-on-CL, please build from source:

 ## Mac OS X pre-requisites